hmrc/income-tax-mtd-changelog/README.md

 #### self-assessment-accounts-api

-For endpoint `Retrieve Coding Out Status`, the following MTD errors have been amended to be returned with a "RULE"
+For endpoint `Retrieve Coding Out Status`, the following MTD errors have been amended to be returned with a `RULE`
 prefix:

 - `BUSINESS_PARTNER_NOT_EXIST` -> `RULE_BUSINESS_PARTNER_NOT_EXIST`